timothyas/xesn/paper.md

 # Summary

-Xesn is a python package that
-* allows scientists to easily develop Echo State Networks (ESNs) for a variety of forecasting problems
+Xesn is a python package that allows scientists to easily design Echo State Networks (ESNs) for forecasting problems.
-* ESNs are a particular form of RNN originally introduced by ... which have been shown to be performant in forecasting chaotic dynamics, and are therefore a powerful network choice for a variety of problems
-* however, due to the relative simplicity of the ESN architecture, many scientists implement the network from scratch
-* xesn provides a straightforward and standard implementation of ESNs, which can flexibly handle multi dimensional forecasting tasks
-* xesn aims to strike the balance between simplicity and flexibility, so that users have the tools options necessary to design powerful networks in a standardized, trimmed down, performant framework.
-* the package does this by providing design options based on network design aspects that were shown to be most impactful by [@platt_systematic_2022]
+ESNs are a Recurrent Neural Network architecture introduced by [@jaeger_echo_2001] that are part of a class of techniques termed Reservoir Computing.
+One defining characteristic of these techniques is that all internal weights are determined by a handful of global, scalar parameters, thereby avoiding problems during backpropagation and reducing training time significantly.
+Because this architecture is relatively simple, many scientists implement ESNs from scratch, leading to questions about .
+Xesn offers a straightforward, standard implementation of ESNs that operates efficiently on CPU and GPU hardware.
+The package leverages optimization tools to automate the parameter selection process, so that scientists can reduce the time finding a good architecture and focus on using ESNs for their domain application.
+Importantly, the package flexibly handles forecasting tasks for multi-dimensional datasets, eliminating the need to write parallel programming code.
-* xesn was initially developed to tackle the problem of forecasting weather dynamics, and so it integrates with Python packages familiar to weather and climate scientists
+Xesn was initially develoepd to handle the problem of forecasting weather dynamics, and so it integrates naturally with Python packages that have become familiar to weather and climate scientists.
-* however, the package is ultimately general, and could be utilized in other domains where ESNs have been useful such as ... economics, signal processing, and biomedical applications.
+However, the software is ultimately general enough to be utilized in other domains where ESNs have been useful, such as in economics, signal processing, and biological applications.

 # Statement of need

-1. ESNs are simple, but self implementation leaves
-    * lots of room for unnecessary experimentation
-    * lots of room for code efficiency

-   Addressed with
-    * relatively standardized approach, (for example don't do the different readout options) which streamlines the code and interacts with NumPy/SciPy or CuPy for compute and memory efficiency
-    * xarray allows for efficient I/O with zarr
-    * parameter optimization, to automate the architecture tuning process

-2. Multi dimensional applications:
-    * most ESN implementations make forecasts of 1D state vectors, but many forecasting applications, such as weather, are multi dimensional
-    * multi dimensional architecture used in Arcomano et al in Fortran, and is more designed for hybrid physics-ML applications
-    * we provide this in Python in an easy to use interface
-    * In multi dimensional applications, the size of the reservoir will usually need to increase in order to

-   Addressed with:
-    * leans on xarray, which handles multidimensional data easily via named axes
-    * uses dask to parallelize multiple reservoirs in whatever parallel computing environment is available (e.g., multiple threads on a single laptop or multiple processes across many nodes in the cloud or in a traditional HPC environment)
+ESNs are a conceptually simple recurrent neural network architecture.
+As shown in section ??
+they are defined by a simple set of equations, a single hidden layer, and a handful of parameters.
+Because of the architecture's simplicity, many scientists who use ESNs implement it from scratch.
+While this approach can work well for low dimensional problems, the situation quickly becomes more complicated when:

+1. deploying the code on GPUs,
+2. interacting with a parameter optimization algorithm in order to tune the model, and
+3. parallelizing the architecture for higher dimensional applications.

+Xesn is designed to address all of these points.
+Additionally, while there are some design flexibilities for the ESN architectures, the overall interface is streamlined, based on the parameter and design impact study shown by [@platt_systematic_2022].
+Users who require a more general Reservoir Computing framework may prefer to use ReservoirPy CITE (see discussion below).

+## GPU Deployment

+At its core, xesn uses NumPy CITE and SciPy [@scipy_2020] to perform array based operations on CPUs, and it uses CuPy [@cupy_learningsys2017] to operate on GPUs.

+## Parameter Optimization

+Although ESNs do not employ backpropagation to train the internal weights of the input matrix, adjacency matrix, or bias vector their behavior and performance is highly sensitive to a set of 5 hyperparameters
+(see section XX for math and ).
+Moreover, the interaction of these parameters is often not straightforward, and it is therefore advantageous to optimize these parameter values [@platt_systematic_2022].
+Xesn enables parameter optimization by integrating with the Surrogate Modeling Toolbox [@bouhlel_scalable_2020].

+The parameter optimization process is somewhat complex, requiring the user to specify a variety of hyperparameters (e.g., the optimization bounds for each parameter and the maximum number of optimization steps to take).
+Additionally, for large problems, the process can have heavy compute requirements and therefore necessitate HPC or cloud resources.
+Xesn provides a simple interface so that the user can specify all of the settings for training, parameter optimization, and testing with a single yaml file.
+By doing so, all parts of the experiment are more easily reproducible and easier to manage with scheduling systems like SLURM on HPC environments or in the cloud.

+## Scaling to Higher Dimensions

+It is typical for ESNs to use a hidden layer that is $\mathcal{O}(10-100)$ times larger than the input and target space.
+Forecasting large target spaces (e.g., $>\mathcal{O}(10^6)$ in weather and climate modeling) quickly becomes intractable with a single reservoir.
+To address this, [@pathak_model-free_2018] developed a parallelization strategy so that multiple reservoirs can make predictions of a single, high dimensional system.
+This parallelization was generalized for multi dimensions in [@arcomano_machine_2020] and [@smith_temporal_2023], the latter of which served as the basis for xesn.

+Xesn enables prediction for multi dimensional systems by integrating its high level operations with xarray CITE.
+As with xarray, users refer to dimensions based on their named axis (e.g., "x", "y", or "time" instead of logical indices 0, 1, 2).
+Xesn parallelizes the core array based operations by using dask [@dask_2016] to map them across available resources, which can include a multi threaded environment on a laptop or single node, or a distributed computing resource (either traditional HPC or in the cloud).

+## Existing Reservoir Computing Software

+It is important to note that there is already an existing software package in Python for Reservor Computing, called reservoirpy.
+To our knowledge, the purpose of this package is distinctly different.
+The focus of reservoirpy is to develop a highly generic framework for Reservoir Computing, for example, allowing one to change the network node type and graph structure underlying the reservoir, and allowing for delayed connections.
+On the other hand, xesn is focused specifically on implementing ESN architectures that can scale to high dimensional forecasting tasks.
+Additionally, while reservoirpy enables hyperparameter grid search capabilities, xesn enables parameter optimization as noted above.

+Finally, we note the code base for CITE Arcomano, which implements ESNs in Fortran, which can be used for hybrid physics-ML modeling.

 # Background